The problem

 and a pattern for input characters to be ignored.

-The pattern can be inspected as a member .pattern
+The pattern can be inspected as a member .pattern of the Tokenizer function

 returned by page.BNF#tokenizer: